 Don't add the just melted butter straight onto the eggs - be sure and blend the eggs and buttermilk into the flour a bit before adding the butter and vanilla.
 You don't want to scramble the eggs with the hot butter!

-When dipping a donut, hold it on the sides with your fingertips then dip straight down into the glaze, twirl, the lift it up twirling your wrist while turning the donut right-side up.
+When dipping a donut, hold it on the sides with your fingertips then dip straight down into the glaze, twirl, then lift it up - twirling your wrist while turning the donut right-side up.

 Nutrition Information:Yield: 12 Serving Size: 1 donut

 Amount Per Serving: Calories: 223Total Fat: 4gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 38mgSodium: 340mgCarbohydrates: 43gFiber: 1gSugar: 23gProtein: 4g